 - NJCASA advocated for and testified in support of A2167 / S1739, which strengthens and expands training on sexual violence for our state’s law enforcement officers so critical first responders are best equipped to serve survivors.
 Learn more here.

 - NJCASA advocated to expand A1199 / S1326 to provide the option for all survivors of sexual violence to testify via closed circuit testimony, which better serves those who have experienced trauma.
 Learn more here.

-- NJCASA’s strong advocacy contributed to the passing of the Sexual Assault Survivor Protection Act, which allows more survivors of sexual violence to apply for a restraining order from their perpetrator, and we continue to work towards statewide implementation of the law.
+- NJCASA’s strong advocacy contributed to the passing of the Sexual Assault Survivor Protection Act, which allows more survivors of sexual violence to apply for a protective order from their perpetrator, and we continue to work towards statewide implementation of the law.
 Learn more about the law and applying for a protective order.

 Become an Activist

 You can support NJCASA’s advocacy efforts by contacting your state legislators, testifying on proposed legislation, or telling us what you want legislators to know about sexual assault in New Jersey.
 Email email@example.com for more information.